Kengo Kuma: Projects

 Key projects include the Suntory Museum of Art in Tokyo, Bamboo Wall House in China, LVMH (Louis Vuitton Moet Hennessy) Group's Japan headquarters, Besançon Art Center in France, and one of the largest spas in the Caribbean for Mandarin Oriental Dellis Cay.

 Stone Roof, a private residence in Nagano, Japan, built in 2010, consists of a roof which is meant to spring from the ground, providing a complete enclosure to the home.
 A local stone was chosen to intimately relate itself to the preexisting natural environment of the mountainside.
 The exterior stonework is made light and airy by cutting each stone into thin slices and bracing each slice as a pivoting panel.
 In this way, the heavy quality of the stone is diluted and provides the eye with an illusion of lightness, allowing light and air directly into the space within.
 With this choice of material and construction, a new kind of transparency emerges; one that not only frames nature the way a glass curtain wall would but also deeply relates itself to the mountainside.

 In 2016, Kuma also delved into designing pre-fabricated pavilions in partnership with Revolution Precrafted.
 He designed the mobile multifunctional pavilion named The Aluminum Cloud Pavilion.
 The structure, composed of aluminum panels joined using Kangou technique, can be used as a teahouse or a space of meditation.

 As a part of the Time–Space–Existence video interview series Kengo Kuma collaborated with the European Cultural Centre to create a video documentation discussing the topics Time Space and Existence.

+In 2026, Kuma was selected as the chosen architect to design the new wing of the National Gallery, London, part of a £750 million regeneration of the gallery.